imagekit-developer/imagekit-uppy-plugin/README.md

 <img src="/assets/imagekit-uppy-demo.gif">

+## Changelog - SDK Version 2.0.0
+### Breaking changes
+**1. Authentication Process Update:**
+* Previously, when using this plugin, we need to pass `authenticationEndpoint` which is used by plugin internally for fetching security parameters i.e `signature`, `token`, and `expire`.
+* In version 2.0.0, we have deprecated the use of the `authenticationEndpoint` parameter.
+Instead, the plugin now introduces a new parameter named `authenticator`.
+This parameter expects an asynchronous function that resolves with an object containing the necessary security parameters i.e `signature`, `token`, and `expire`.
+For implementation guidance please [see](#using-npm).

 # Getting started
 You can see a hosted demo of using this plugin in a real project [here](https://066dn.sse.codesandbox.io) or [fork sample project codesandbox.io](https://codesandbox.io/s/github/imagekit-samples/uppy-uploader).